 When talking about caching and shared caching most of us would think about memcached.
 Memcached is lightweight, easy to configure and has a very good performance.
 But what happens when the cached data is a bit more important?
 Let’s have a look at Redis!

 Loosing cached sessions, because of an server-outage is not so bad, but could cause some annoyed customers when the need to re-login.
 When data becomes more and more important, most people think of persistence, backup, restore, high availability.
-This is the point where Redis jumps in and offers a lot of features to use both: a fast key-value in-memory DB on the one hand and data persistence, high availability, replication on the other hand.
+This is the point where Redis comes into play, offering lots of features to use both: a fast key-value in-memory DB on the one hand and data persistence, high availability, replication on the other hand.